How to use marriage certificates for family history

 In this guide, we’ll explain how to use marriage certificates for genealogy, what information they contain, and where to find them for England, Wales, Scotland and Ireland.
 Whether you’re just starting out or looking to break down a brick wall, understanding how to make the most of marriage records is a key step in successful family history research.

 The official civil registration of births, marriages and deaths in England and Wales began on 1 July 1837 (1 January 1855 for Scotland and 1 January 1864 for Ireland - and non-Roman Catholic marriages in Ireland had been recorded since 1845).
+It is from these dates onwards that you may obtain marriage certificates for your ancestors.
+Such marriage certificates are actually copies of the state marriage register entries.

-Before the introduction of the civil records, similar sorts of records had been kept by the church (these are known as parish registers, and largely cover baptisms, marriages and burials).
 However, there were increasingly concerns about the nature of this church record-keeping system.
 So it is in the Victorian era we see the state taking over the role of official registration of the births, marriages and deaths of the population.

 The beginning of civil registration meant that the information collected about births, marriages and deaths was standardised and centralised, giving us, as family historians today, a much better chance of discovering information about our ancestors.
+Read on to discover what information you can find out from these marriage records.

-An introduction to marriage certificates
+An introduction to marriage indexes & marriage certificates

 The marriage indexes can tell you the following about your ancestor: